 - Nominating Committee

-The President may recommend to the Board of Trustees the formation of all special task forces to address time-specific needs of the Foundation.
+The President may recommend to the Board of Trustees the formation of all special committees, work groups, or task forces to address time-specific needs of the Foundation ("Special Committees").

-All committees shall consist of a Chair and two or more members of the Member.
+All committees shall consist of a Chair and two or more members of the Sole Member.